apigee/edge-php-sdk/README.md

 # The 2.x version has moved
-The newer 2.x version of this module has been released and is now available at [https://github.com/apigee/apigee-client-php/releases]
+The newer 2.x version of this library has been released and is now available as [Apigee Edge Client Library for PHP](https://github.com/apigee/apigee-client-php/releases).
-(https://github.com/apigee/apigee-client-php/releases).
-This module is now in maintenance mode and is only accepting major bug fixes.
+This library is now in maintenance mode and is only accepting major bug fixes.

 # How to use the Apigee Edge PHP SDK